Slovenia national football team: 2002 FIFA World Cup campaign

 For the 2002 FIFA World Cup qualifiers, Slovenia were drawn into a group with Russia, FR Yugoslavia, Switzerland, Faroe Islands and Luxembourg.
-In its first five qualifying games, Slovenia won only one match (away at Luxembourg), and even drew 2–2 with the underdogs Faroe Islands despite leading 2–0 with less than five minutes remaining.
-In the next five matches, Slovenia won four times, including a last minute victory over Russia.
-Slovenia finished in second place without a single defeat, and advanced to the playoff stage.
-In the playoffs, Slovenia faced Romania.
-They came from a goal down to win the first game 2–1 with the goals from Ačimovič in the first half and Milan Osterc in the second half.
+In its first five qualifying games, Slovenia won only one match (away at Luxembourg).
+Underdogs Faroe Islands held them to a 2–2 draw, after the Slovenes were leading 2–0 with less than five minutes remaining.
+In the next five matches, Slovenia won four, including a last minute victory over Russia.
+The team finished in second place without a single defeat and advanced to the play-off stage, where they faced Romania.
+Slovenia came from a goal down to win the first game 2–1 with the goals from Ačimovič in the first half and Milan Osterc in the second half.
 In the second leg in Bucharest, Slovenia took the lead with a goal scored by Mladen Rudonja.
 The final result was 1–1, and Slovenia qualified for its second consecutive major tournament and first ever World Cup.

 At the World Cup, Slovenia played in Group B with Spain, Paraguay and South Africa.
-In the first game, Slovenia faced Spain for the second time in a row at a big tournament, having lost the previous game at Euro 2000.
-Spain took the lead in the first half with the goal from Raúl.
-Juan Carlos Valerón scored Spain's second goal 15 minutes before full-time for a 2–0 lead.
-A few minutes later, Sebastjan Cimirotič scored the first World Cup goal for Slovenia to reduce the score to 2–1, before Fernando Hierro scored in the 87th minute for the final score of 3–1.
+In the first game, Slovenia faced Spain in a Euro 2000 rematch.
+Spain took the lead in the first half with a goal from Raúl.
+Juan Carlos Valerón scored Spain's second goal with fifteen minutes remaining.
+A few minutes later, Sebastjan Cimirotič scored the first World Cup goal for Slovenia to cut the lead in half, before Fernando Hierro scored in the 87th minute for a 3–1 Spanish victory.
 The match is notable due to the conflict between manager Katanec and star player Zahovič, after which Katanec announced his retirement after the tournament, while Zahovič was expelled from the team and sent home.
 Slovenia lost the two remaining matches against South Africa (1–0) and Paraguay (3–1) and finished last in the group with three defeats.